void-stack/void-stack.github.io/_posts/2022-03-19-post-VMUnprotect-PART2.md

 ## Current approach [VmProtectDumperUnsafeInvoke](https://github.com/void-stack/VMUnprotect/blob/main/VMUP/VMUnprotect.Runtime/Hooks/Methods/VmProtectDumperUnsafeInvoke.cs)

-Since we would be logging all functions called by the assembly, I've added an aditinal check to make sure the call is coming from VMProtect Call Handler.
+Since we would be logging all functions called by the assembly, I've added an additional check to make sure the call is coming from VMProtect Call Handler.

 ```csharp
 // Check if this invoke is coming from VMP Handler